-Broadland is home to approximately 130,783 people, and has an area of 213 square miles.
+Broadland is home to approximately 131,700 people.
 It is equally divided between urban and rural locations.

 There are large urban areas on the borders of Norwich City including, Catton, Hellesdon, Thorpe St Andrew and Sprowston.
-The 3 market towns of Acle, Aylsham and Reepham provide vital amenities for local residents and visitors and are employment centres for many residents.
+The 3 market towns of Acle, Aylsham and Reepham provide vital amenities for local residents and visitors, and are employment centres for many residents.
 Other large and small settlements play a vital role in supporting the local economy and providing key facilities for residents including North Walsham, Reedham, Blofield, Brundall and Taverham.
 Wroxham Broad and the River Bure are tourist attractions and contribute to the local economy.

-We anticipate significant growth over the next five years from a strong and diverse business base, which is home to a wealth of micro businesses and SME enterprises.
-Key local business sectors are:
+We anticipate significant growth over the next five years from a strong and diverse business base, which is home to leading innovation centres and enterprises.
+Key local business clusters are: